PekkaPek/languagelearner/README.md

 This is a flashcard style learning web application.
 The main target is mobile devices.

 The user can add their own question pictures and picture answers.
-There are three example pictures.
+There are five example pictures.
 They are added to the database automatically.

 ### Requirements
 * Web server (e.g. Apache or Nginx)